wingrunr21/hassio-xcel-itron-mqtt/README.md

 1. Go [here](https://co.my.xcelenergy.com/s/forms/sdk-access) and fill out that form to get access to the SDK.
 You should get an email/invite from Github to join the org once you are enrollled.
 This could take a few days.
 These repos contain example code from Xcel regarding communicating with the meter.

 ## Prerequisites
-1. Add HASS MQTT integration by clicking the "Add Intregration to My HASS" button found in the [corresponding integration documentation](https://www.home-assistant.io/integrations/mqtt).
-2. Install Xcel Itron MQTT and [Mosquito broker](https://github.com/home-assistant/addons/tree/master/mosquitto) from the `Add-On Store` at the bottom right of the `Settings` -> `Add-ons` window.
-   -  Make sure to read the [this section of documentation](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md#how-to-use) to properly setup Mosquito broker.
+- You must have the [MQTT integration](https://www.home-assistant.io/integrations/mqtt/) installed and configured in Home Assistant before this addon will work.
+MQTT information is loaded into this addon via the Home Assistant Supervisor
+  - You can use an external broker other than the Mosquitto addon by configuring the MQTT integration

 ## Setup

 1. Add this repository to Home Assistant as a source for third-party addons.
 See the [Home Assistant documentation](https://www.home-assistant.io/common-tasks/os#installing-third-party-add-ons) if you have questions on how to do that.
+2. Install Xcel Itron MQTT from the `Add-On Store` at the bottom right of the `Settings` -> `Add-ons` window.
-2. Certificates and LDFI are generated for you automatically on first start.
+3. Certificates and LDFI are generated for you automatically on first start.
 The certs are placed into the [`addon_configs`](https://developers.home-assistant.io/docs/add-ons/configuration/#add-on-advanced-options) directory which is parallel to your Home Assistant configuration directory.
-You will need to SSH into our HASS instance to see this as the VSCode addon defaults to using your config directory as its project root.
+You will need to SSH into your HASS instance to see this as the VSCode addon defaults to using your config directory as its project root.

    - The addon will also populate an `ldfi` configuration option by reading the `ldfi` from the cert/key in that directory.
 This is for your information only.
 Changing this setting will not change your `ldfi` as that is calculated from the certificates themselves.
-3. Take the generated LDFI over to the [Meters and Devices](https://my.xcelenergy.com/MyAccount/s/meters-and-devices/manage-meters-and-devices) and add a new device.
+4. Take the generated LDFI over to the [Meters and Devices](https://my.xcelenergy.com/MyAccount/s/meters-and-devices/manage-meters-and-devices) and add a new device.
 Fill out the form with your LDFI and wait for Xcel to send you an email that a new device was successfully added.
-4. Restart the addon and you should hopefully see a new device show up under Home Assistant's MQTT integration
+5. Restart the addon and you should hopefully see a new device show up under Home Assistant's MQTT integration
-5. Head over to the Energy dashboard and choose the right devices for Home Assistant to use for its electrical tracking.
+6. Head over to the Energy dashboard and choose the right devices for Home Assistant to use for its electrical tracking.

 ## Future

-- Using built-in MQTT discovery right now.
-Need to add config options to allow an external MQTT broker to be used (if that broker is configured in HASS will it be auto-exposed too?)
 - Integrate something to track TOU rates and expose those

 ## Building Locally